markovejnovic/321-runner/README.md

 ### Test Runner

-The test runner (invokable with `make test`) will collect all your test assertions and instead of outputting `GoOd ReSuLT` for 40 of your test cases filling your terminal up with nonsense you don't care about, the runner will mangle it up and clean it up for you.
+The test runner (invokable with `make test`) will collect all your test assertions and instead of outputting `good` for 40 of your test cases filling your terminal up with nonsense you don't care about, the runner will mangle it up and clean it up for you.
 It will, of course, preserve when test cases fail (unless I made a bug somewhere :)).